WuerthPhoenix/tornado/engine/matcher/README.md

             {
               "type": "ReplaceAll",
               "find": "to be found",
-              "replace": "to be replaced with"
+              "replace": "to be replaced with",
+              "is_regex": false
             },
             {
               "type": "Trim"